LOO31/product-catalog/README.md

 ## Search

-I chose server-side search using the DummyJSON search endpoint instead of filtering only the products already loaded on the device.
+I used the DummyJSON search API instead of only filtering the products that are already loaded.

-A 500ms debounce is used so the app does not send an API request for every character typed by the user.
+I also added a 500ms debounce to avoid sending a request for every character typed.

 ## How to Run

 1. Make sure Flutter is installed.
-2. Clone this repository.
+2. Clone the repository.
 3. Open the project.
 4. Install the dependencies: